Eric's Platform

 - Strengthen Arizona's dark money disclosure laws and close loopholes

-- Expand and protect Arizona's Clean Elections public financing system
+- Expand and protect Arizona's Clean-Elections public financing system

 - Strict limits on corporate political spending in state elections